June 2, 2020

 update: IKEA sells doors with a sort of cane coating so you don’t even need to do it yourself anymore

 Removing the doors of the Ivar cabinet is a simple but effective manner to twist things up a bit.
-In the two examples below they use one doorless Ivar unit to showcase beautiful items.
-The second example goes even further as they added horizontal wooden sticks to create interest and partially hide the items inside the Ivar cabinet.
+In the examples below they use one doorless Ivar unit to showcase beautiful items.
+In the third picture, they even added horizontal wooden sticks to create interest and partially hide the items inside the Ivar cabinet.

 This is a very simple way to pimp the Ivar.
 Just paint the inside the same color as the outside, then buy wooden sticks, cut them in the center lengthwise, and stick them at the distance you want to the structure.

 Probably the most show-stopping Ivar IKEA hack ever seen.
 Covering it with golden foil gives it a totally different look than the original Ivar.
-It can add a touch of bling and clearly make a big statement.
+It creates a bold statement piece that will stand out in any room.
+This versatile hack is perfect for adding a touch of glam to your decor.

 So which one is your favorite hack?